gojekfarm/beast/README.md

 Note: Until not in production use `latest` tag for docker images.
 Also, we don't support Struct protobuf fields.

 ### Setup:
-Run `cp env/sample.properties env/local.properties` and update the values
+* For Terminal - Run `cp env/sample.properties env/local.properties` and update the values
+* For IntelliJ - Install the `envfile` plugin, and create envfile with `cp env/sample.properties env/local.env`.
+Then source `local.env` in envfile settings.

 ### Task List:
 * Fix tests - `shouldPushMessagesToBq`, `shouldCommitOffsetsInSequenceWhenAcknowledgedRandom` for CI